Words & Music: Bobby Shiflett

 All for the benefit of mankind.

 There are actually two very different versions of this song.
 This one is the second version.
-The first version was done by Every Little Flower and is built on a very strange syncopation.
+The first version was done by Every Little Flower.
 E.L.F. recorded it live at Airwaves Studio and so a version of the original 432 still exists on DAT in the archives.

-This 2004 version also originally featured a minister’s oratory at the beginning, talking about 40 acres and a mule. but this was scrubbed at the cd plant and there doesn’t seem to be another version available.
+This 2004 version also originally featured a minister’s oratory at the beginning, talking about “40 acres and a mule,” but this was scrubbed at the cd plant and there doesn’t seem to be another version available.
 This version is more straightforward and bombastic.
-It was infused with the angst of living through the Age of Bush.
-Until Joseph Goebbels changed it to 440Hz, “A” used to be 432 HZ.
-(See the video at the end of this page.)

 I originally wrote 432 as a contemplation about synchronicity.
 I had been around a few people who seemed very tuned into 11:11.
 They had gotten to where they would reflexively look at the clock at 11:11.
 This, combined with my observations about some other people involved in gematria and numerology got me thinking about the way people are attached to numbers and the more significance that they attach to a given number the more frequently they notice appearing in their daily lives.
+I don’t think it’s really about the numbers themselves, but more about our attention and how we tune it.
 I decided to focus on numbers by writing this song …so I picked the number 432, wrote these lyrics and then set it to a strange, syncopated rhythm I had come up with.
 Sure enough, I started noticing the clock more at 4:32 or I would buy an item for $4.32 or get that in change etc. Still the more I tuned into that number the more frequently it would pop up particularly in connection to the subject of synchronicity …and I wasn’t alone.